SingleR-inc/SingleR/README.md

 ```

 The newly generated `SummarizedExperiment` object can then be used for the annotation of your scRNA-seq dataset.
-To illustrate this, we will use a hESC dataset from the `scRNAseq` pacakge, subsetted for the sake of speed.
+To illustrate this, we will use a hESC dataset from the `scRNAseq` package, subsetted for the sake of speed.

 ```R
 library(scRNAseq)